import-js/eslint-plugin-import/docs/rules/no-restricted-paths.md

-# no-restricted-paths - Restrict which files can be imported in a given folder
+# import/no-restricted-paths: Restrict which files can be imported in a given folder

 Some projects contain files which are not always meant to be executed in the same environment.
 For example consider a web application that contains specific code for the server and some specific code for the browser/client.
 In this case you don’t want to import server-only files in your client code.